 At all times, driving is a great mode to experience new places, new country.
-So much to see, high quality roads condition, less traffic (measure up to Kuala Lumpur) definitely make driving such a pleasure in this capital of Sultanate of Oman.
-Even the roundabouts are magnetism by themselves.
+So much to see, high quality road's condition, less traffic (measure up to Kuala Lumpur) definitely make driving such a pleasure in this capital of the Sultanate of Oman.
+Even the roundabouts are magnetized by themselves.
 Basically, Muscat is a straightforward city to find your way!

-Ahaa.. warmer, warmer… can you feel the lose hope?
+Ahaa..
+Warmer, warmer… can you feel they lose hope?

 To start the driving lessons, you must get a ‘no-objection’ letter from your ‘sponsor’ (meaning the company your spouse or you attach to).
 You have to deal with your ‘sponsor’ anyway, as the form that you have to fill in is all in Arabic!
 Not a single English word, dude!
 Apart from that you have to attach two photographs, copy of your Resident Card, copy of passport, pay the 3 Omani Rial fee and pass a vision test at the Police Station.

 Then, please pay 60 Omani Rial for ten lessons (equivalent to ten hours), 5 Omani Rial for test.
 After ten lessons, if you are still ‘not qualified’ to take the test (this will be determined by the instructor) and your ten-hour lessons are expended, please add another 60 Omani Rial.
 Keep in mind, the lessons will start with ‘drum’, then ‘slope’ and only after you have passed the drum and slope test, you are allowed to carry on with on the road lessons and road test.
 If you failed either the drum or slope or road test, again, please pay the instructor additional 20 Omani Rial and 5 Omani Rial (booking for the next test).
 And this will go on and on until you succeed.
 Three, four, ten and even more than 20 times tests are actually normal, though.